- Iceland Facts and Statistics

-Besides seeing and visiting the natural attractions, travelers can participate in numerous thrilling activities: ATV riding, horseback riding, glacier hiking, ice-caving, scuba diving, helicopter sightseeing, surfing, whale watching, hiking… the list goes on and on.
+Besides seeing and visiting the natural attractions, travelers can participate in numerous thrilling activities: ATV riding, horseback riding, glacier hiking, ice-caving, scuba diving, helicopter sightseeing, whale watching, hiking… the list goes on and on.

 When one thinks of Iceland, one can’t help but envision sweeping glaciers, cascading waterfalls, rugged coastlines, lush highlands, and snow-capped mountains.
 Visitors relate to the country’s stunning, dramatic and ancient nature, which provides an experience of connection and tranquillity not often found elsewhere.

 Consider the appeal of specific attractions.
 Vatnajokull National Park, for instance, its sweeping dark hillsides and slithering glacier tongues, as well as the presence of Iceland’s “Crown Jewel,” the iceberg-filled Jokulsarlon lagoon, makes for a must-see destination in its own right.

 The same goes for such attractions as Dettifoss waterfall, Europe’s most powerful waterfall, and Thingvellir National Park, one of the only places on the planet where it’s possible to see both the Eurasian and North American tectonic plates standing exposed from the earth.

 - See also: National Parks in Iceland